 We will be adding to this page in the coming days and weeks.
 So please bookmark it as one of your go-to resources.

-From the 16th March 2020 pregnant women have been strongly advised the UK Chief Medical Officer to stay at home during the coronavirus (COVID-19) outbreak.
 You can read the latest advice and research from the Royal College of Obstetricians & Gynaecologists regarding this here.

 At this time, more than ever, staying active has an important part to play in making sure women stay physically and mentally healthy during their pregnancy.